djradon/public-notes/t.cs.sd.mixin.md

 - #c-sharp (since C# 8.0, by means of default methods of interfaces)
 - [[t.cs.languages.scala]] Scala has a rich type system and Traits are a part of it which helps implement mixin behaviour.
-- [[t.cs.languages.rust]] Rust makes extensive use of mixins via traits.
+- #rust Rust makes extensive use of mixins via traits.
 Traits, like in Scala, allow users to implement behaviours for a defined type.
 They are also used for generics and dynamic dispatch, which allow for types with same traits to be used interchangeably statically or dynamically at runtime respectively

 ## [[c.Resource]]